 Redis

-Before using illuminate/redis, you must install the redis extension for php-cli.
+Before using illuminate/redis, you must first install the Redis extension for php-cli.

 Note